famished-tiger/Macros4Cuke/README.md

 text in an entry field may be noticeably different than skipping that same entry field.
 Think of specific UI-events that can trigger some special system response.

+## FAQ ##
+__Q__: Can I define a macro in one scenario and invoke it in another scenario in the same feature file?
+__A__: Yes.
+Once a macro is defined in a feature file it can be invoked in any scenario that follows the definition.
+In fact, the macro can be invoked in any scenario from any feature file, provided the invokation takes place _after_ the macro definition.

+__Q__: So, a macro can be shared between multiple files.
+__A__: Indeed.
+This is similar to genuine step definitions which are global (accessible to every feature files).
+For macro-steps, again, they can be used anywhere after their definition.

+__Q__: How should I pass arguments: via the phrase or a data table?
+__A__: Both data passing mechanisms can be used at the same time.
+Favour data value passing via the phrase when the number of macro arguments is small (say, <= 2).

+__Q__: Can I define a macro-step in a Background section?
+__A__: No. Here is why: Every step from the Background section is executed in each scenario (outline).
+If a macro were defined in the Background, then the macro definition will occur multiple times, which is flagged as an error by Macros4Cuke.

+__Q__: Can I define a macro-step in a Scenario Outline?
+__A__: No, if the scenario outline has multiple rows then an error will occur.
+Bear in mind, that steps in a scenario outline are repeating n times, n being the number of rows in the example table.
+Since a macro can only be defined once, placing a macro definition in a scenario outline will most likely cause an error.

+__Q__: Can I invoke/call a macro-step in a Background or Scenario Outline?
+__A__: Yes.
+A macro-step can be invoked many times.